EugeneDudavkin/small_addons/README.md

 ![1_0_8](https://user-images.githubusercontent.com/87300864/129542523-58ae3b39-e62c-462d-9034-4bfe18bd99b2.png)

 ## Lock_unlock.py
 simple addon that adds operator to lock selected and unlock all (Freeze/Unfreeze 3ds Max like).
+For those who do not want extra actions in Outliner.

 just add any key in Keymaps for this operator `objects.lock_unlock` and choose action